jdwhite/franz-recipe-pushover/README.md

 to see the recipes added in `.../recipes/dev/`.

 ## Notes
+* This recipe requires a Pushover Desktop license.
 * The "direct messages" badge is value of the "All Messages" app in Pushover.
 * The author found it useful to create a new device for Franz in Pushover.